Constitutional challenges to the New Deal: Louisville Joint Stock Land Bank v. Radford

 Next announced was Louisville Joint Stock Land Bank v.
 Radford.
 The 1934 Frazier-Lemke Farm Bankruptcy Act was designed to give aid to debt-ridden farmers, allowing them to reacquire farms they had lost from foreclosure, or to petition the Bankruptcy Court within their district to suspend foreclosure proceedings.
 The legislation's ultimate goal was to help those farmers scale down their mortgages.

 The opinion of the Court, read by Justice Louis Brandeis, struck down the act on Fifth Amendment Takings Clause grounds.
 The Court found the act stripped the creditor of property which was held before the passage of the act, without any form of compensation, and bestowed the property upon the debtor.
 Further, the act allowed the debtor to remain on the mortgaged property for up to five years after declaring bankruptcy, giving the creditor no opportunity to foreclose immediately.
 While the states could not impair contract obligations, the federal government could—but it could not take property in such a manner without compensating the creditor.
+However, the Supreme Court would not entirely rule against the policies which had been enforced under the Frazier Lemke Farm Bankruptcy Act, and recommended that the law could be re-enacted if it were fixed in a way which respected creditor property rights.
+This would result in Congress enacting the 1935 "Farm Mortgage Moratorium Act," which lowered the Frazier Lemke Bankruptcy Act's previous five year farm foreclosure delay moratorium to three years.